udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 date: 2023-07-13 12:30:00 +05:30
 desc: Embark on a whimsical journey as we unveil a delightful tribute capturing the untold stories of the student body of 2022-23, celebrating their achievements, sharing their difficulties, and thanking them for their efforts.
 thumbnail: ./images/puppetShow.jpg
-authors: Krithi, Akhil, Sneha Battula, Sneha M S, Keshav
+authors: Krithi Shailya, Akhil Krishnan, Sneha Battula, Sneha M S, Keshav Kumar Manjhi
 starred: true
 abio: NONE
 alt: The Puppet Show